Vishva Vidya — Vedanta Tradicional

 The role of knowledge.

-In Vedānta, liberation comes through knowledge -- through removal of ignorance about yourself.
-Practice prepares the mind, but doesn't produce mokṣa.
+In Vedānta, liberation comes through knowledge — through the removal of ignorance about oneself.
+Practice prepares the mind, but it does not produce mokṣa.
 Mokṣa is recognition, not production.

 The question of Īśvara.

-For Patañjali, Īśvara is a special puruṣa -- never touched by afflictions or karma.
-Useful as an object of meditation, but not the creator of the world.
+For Patañjali, Īśvara is a special puruṣa — never touched by afflictions or karma.
+He is useful as an object of meditation, but is not the creator of the world.

-In practice: how to use the Yoga Sūtras with a Vedāntic vision
+In Practice: How to Use the Yoga Sūtras with a Vedāntic View

 Many Vedānta students practice yoga.
 And many yoga practitioners study Vedānta.
 There is no practical conflict.

-Patañjali's disciplines -- yama, niyama, āsana, prāṇāyāma -- are excellent as preparation.
-They develop [discipline](/blog/disciplina-espiritual-rotina-diaria), health, mental clarity.
-Everything Vedānta presupposes as qualification.
+Patañjali's disciplines — yama, niyama, āsana, prāṇāyāma — are excellent as preparation.
+They develop discipline, health, and mental clarity.
+All that Vedānta presupposes as qualification.

 The difference lies in the interpretive framework.
 When you practice meditation, are you seeking mental silence as an end in itself?
 Or are you using silence to recognize who you are?

-Vedānta would say: use the tools of Yoga.
+Vedānta would say: use Yoga's tools.
 But don't stop at the cessation of vṛttis.
-Go further.
-Discover who is the one who remains when the vṛttis cease -- and recognize that this "who" is limitless, without birth, without death, without lack.
+Go beyond.
+Discover who is the one who remains when the vṛttis cease — and recognize that this "who" is unlimited, unborn, undying, lacking nothing.

 Yoga cleans the mirror.
 Vedānta shows who is looking.